HIST305 Mondays and Thursdays 11:00 am to 12:40pm (B228)

 - Gain skill and experience in oral and written presentations (class discussions, presentations).

-- Assignments are due on the date specified on the syllabus.
+- Assignments are due on the date specified on the syllabus by the start of class.
 Assignments turned in late will suffer a 5 pt. penalty for every day that they are late, unless you contact me before the assignment is due and receive permission to hand in the work after the due date.
 This will only be granted in documented cases of medical or other emergency.

 - In most cases, group assignments—will be graded as a unit, with all group members receiving the same grade.
 If a group believes that some members are not completing the tasks they were assigned and wish to be graded individually, they can meet with me to discuss it and attempt to resolve the problems.
 If the problems are not resolved, group members can ask me to grade them individually.
 I will use the Basecamp site to evaluate individual contributions to the project for each member.